-A retirement community is a neighborhood that has been specifically designed for the adults aged 55 or older.
+A retirement community is a neighborhood that has been specifically designed for adults aged 55 or older.
 The primary purpose of these communities is to serve the retired population.
 The residents may seek part-time employment, but they are usually free from the nine to five hassle.
 Retirement communities can be the development of condos, apartments or detached houses.
-Residents have options for renting or buying into the community depending on their need and the type of the development.
+Residents have options for renting or buying into the community depending on their need and the type of development.
 Many retirement communities are gated communities, where only residents have access to the premises.

 While some of the retirement communities have supplementary medical care, most of them are tailored for the able-bodied individuals.
 Those communities are centered around an active lifestyle and market themselves as all-inclusive neighborhoods.
-They offer exceptional amenities on site, which makes it unnecessary to travel far away.
+They offer exceptional amenities on-site, which makes it unnecessary to travel far away.

 A retirement community is a lot like a resort with 24-hours on-call staff ready to accommodate any need of the retired residents.
 The amenities vary based on the community, but they typically include:

 A dining room with prepared meals for the residents

 A recreation center with various clubs and social activities